 - Documents concerning maternity, paternity, adoption, parental leave and pay have to be preserved for no less than three years after the end of the tax year in which the period of leave ends.
 This is critical for demonstrating compliance with employment rights.

 - We also need to ensure personal data protection when keeping payroll data.
-Under laws like GDPR in the European Union, keeping sensitive personal information secure is not just advisable but mandatory.
+Under laws like GDPR, keeping sensitive personal information secure is not just advisable but mandatory.

 - In cases where an employee sues the company or claims discrimination or unfair dismissal, all relevant documentation should be kept until all proceedings have concluded – this could mean well beyond regular retention periods.